NicolasLagaillardie/mpst_rust_github/artifact.md

 2. **Functionality**: Reproduce the benchmarks in Section 5 (i.e., Table 2 and Figure 9)

-   2.1 claim expressiveness (Section 5.2 in the paper): examples in Table 2 can be expressed using mp-anon.
+   2.1 claim expressiveness (Section 5.2 in the paper): examples in Table 2 can be expressed using MultiCrusty.

    __Check the claim  by__: Table 2 can be reproduced following the instructions in [Part II: Step 2](#Step2)